Table of Contents

 C. Corporations Limited by Guarantee

-A company limited by guarantee is an alternative type of corporation, used primarily for non-profit organizations that require legal personality.
+A company limited by guarantee (CLG) is an alternative type of corporation, used primarily for non-profit organizations that require legal personality.
 It does not have share capital; its members are guarantors instead of shareholders.
 The guarantors commit to contribute a nominal amount (typically €1) toward winding up the company in the event of a shortfall upon cessation of business.
-A company limited by guarantee cannot distribute profits to its members, and it is eligible to apply for charitable tax exemption.
-The governing instruments of a company limited by guarantee consist of its memorandum and its articles of association.
+A CLG cannot distribute profits to its members, and it is eligible to apply for charitable tax exemption.
+The governing instruments of a CLG consist of its memorandum and its articles of association.

 NPOs in Ireland are not required to be established for the public benefit.
 Most NPOs, in fact, are established for the benefit of their members, including sporting and recreation clubs, professional bodies, political parties, trade unions, cooperatives, and credit unions.
 An NPO must be established for the public benefit, however, to be eligible for charitable status.
-All NPO forms discussed here—unincorporated associations, trusts, and companies limited by guarantee—are eligible for charitable status if formed for a purpose that serves the public benefit.
+All NPO forms discussed here—unincorporated associations, trusts, companies limited by guarantee, and designated activity companies—are eligible for charitable status if formed for a purpose that serves the public benefit.

 The Charities Act 2009 establishes a new statutory governance regime for charities operating in Ireland and a new regulatory authority—the Charities Regulatory Authority (CRA)—to supervise the running of charities.
 The Act has a number of important features that affect a) the definition of charity in Ireland; b) the meaning of public benefit; and c) the determination of tax liability.